 If you want to enhance this style, you might want to consider adding an old-fashioned wall clock or a weathered wood coat rack with a vintage look.
 Not only would they be practical, but they would also add a charming touch to the space.
 It’s really interesting to think about the history behind these pieces, and the best part is that they won’t make your hallway feel too cluttered.

-Embracing Cozy Minimalism with a Touch of Rustic Charm.
+Cozy Minimalism with Rustic Touches

 I’ve found that soft minimalism is a perfect fit for hallways if you’re aiming for a calm and peaceful atmosphere without being too stark.
 To achieve this look, I recommend using gentle color schemes like stone, creamy tones, or dusty taupe, along with some smooth wooden textures and crafted decorations.
 It gives off a quiet and soothing vibe with a touch of rustic charm.